-In parallel, there are some medium - and large - scale private actors which are showing a real and growing interest in commercial forestry in Kenya.
+In parallel, there are some medium- and largescale private actors which are showing a real and growing interest in commercial forestry in Kenya.
 For example, some vertically integrated firms are actively exploring expanding their plantation area.
-These growth plans are partly a response to a changing climate which is affecting cash crop growing in certain areas, with some players consequently seeking to rebalance their portfolios in favour of commercial forestry.
+For some these growth plans are partly a response to a changing climate which is affecting tea growing in certain areas.
+Maize is another widespread crop which is facing environmental and market challenges and some players are consequently seeking to rebalance their portfolios in favour of commercial forestry.
 The team is engaging with these firms to support with the identification of investments which could maximise value creation for them and the wider sector.